UnitedCTF/UnitedCTF2024/challenges/web/sssslithering-venom-vaudeville/solution/README.md

 nc -lvnp <port>
 ```

-Set the cookie to our payload and get the page.
+Set the cookie to our payload and get the page /flag.
 ![cookie](cookie.png)

 ![listener](listener.png)

-Succes!
+Success!
 We have a reverse shell, we can `ls` and `cat` the flag!